gchi66/pailin-abroad/lesson_docs/en/level_1.md

         This is (a noun).

-For example:
+**Examples**

 *Pailin walks into a grocery store in the US with her friend and sees an unfamiliar food.*

 * Pailin: What’s this?

-        Tom: This is cheesecake.
+        Luke: This is cheesecake.

 *Pailin is at a friend’s house and sees some beautiful fabric.*

 * Pailin: What’s this?

-        Angie: This is my mom’s favorite scarf.
+        Luke: This is my mom’s favorite scarf.
 It’s from Japan.

+**Introducing a person**

 You can also use this sentence structure to introduce someone.
 In this case, the structure is: